truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/Syncthing.md

 You can use this option or after installing the app, go to **Datasets**, select the dataset for the app, scroll down to the **Permissions** widget and click **Edit** to open the **ACL Editor** screen to modify dataset permissions.

 #### Mounting an SMB Share

-The TrueNAS SCALE Syncthing Enterprise app includes the option to mount an SMB share inside the container pod.
+The TrueNAS Syncthing Enterprise app includes the option to mount an SMB share inside the container pod.
 This allows data synchronization between the share and the app.

 Set **Type** an **SMB/CIFS Share (Mounts a persistent volume claim to a SMB share)** to use when migrating third-party data using Syncthing.